SPRINGFIELD, Mass. (WWLP) – A 9-year-old Springfield boy continues to sell his baseball cards to raise money for his friend who has brain cancer.

-Brady Kahle has been selling his baseball cards and sports memorabilia to raise money for his 8-year-old friend Landen Palatino’s cancer treatment.
-Brady said, “There’s been a lot of donations and so far we’ve raised about $10,000.”
+Brady Kahle is selling baseball cards and sports memorabilia to raise money for his friend Landen Palatino’s cancer treatment.
+“I thought it would be a good idea to sell some baseball cards and see if I could raise some money.”

-The boy’s mothers went to high school together, and watch their sons play baseball in the same league.
+The boys’ mothers went to high school together, and have been friends ever since.

 Landen’s mother, Tina Palatino, said, “I am taking unpaid leave from work, so all these donations are helping me to be able to stay home with him.
 He’s been in treatment every single day, Monday through Friday, so it helps.
 We’re going into Hartford for treatment.”

 On April 21st Brady and Landen have been invited by the Red Sox for a recognition ceremony before a ball game.Click here to find out how you can donate to Cards for a Cause.